Notes on the Geography of Northern India: Darjeeling

 As usual, the most interesting things are the memorials.
 We'll scout around.

-One thing you learn is that the Victorians just about wore out the word esteemed.
+The Victorians just about wore out the word esteemed.

 Any word used this much raises doubts.